 How much do services cost?

-Here is a current list of fees for services at Oaklawn.
+Here is a current list of services and fees.
 However, the amount you pay will depend on your insurance and co-pays.
 For additional details, please contact our Access Center at 574-533-1234.

 What are the best times to call the Access Center?